 Besides the cryocooler, the Stirling engine is in use in some other niche applications.
 The free piston Stirling engine (FPSE), uses an alternating magnetic field to drive the piston and generate a temperature difference.
 Thanks to the magnetic drive, there is no need for seals or gaskets, and the unit can be completely sealed.
 Because of its high reliability, it is being used by NASA to cool instrumentation in satellites.

 Possible future uses include desalination units, such as the slingshot, invented by Dean Kamen, that uses water vapor distillation to purify water.
 It can use any form of fuel to power its Stirling engine.
-In solar power, Stirling engines are being tested by placing them in the focus of parabolic mirrors and driving solarstirlingengineelectric generators.
+In solar power, Stirling engines are being tested by placing them in the focus of parabolic mirrors and driving electric generators.
 With this setup, the efficiency is better than with non-concentrated photovoltaics.

 They have also been proposed to replace steam turbines in nuclear power plants, eliminating the need for water in the system.
 Another nuclear application is a Stirling engine that uses nuclear fuel as the source of heat, providing years of power for use in space exploration.